swiftlang/swift/docs/LangRefNew.rst

 * Linking: runtime libraries and referenced modules are linked in.

-FIXME: "import swift" implicitly added as the last import in a source file.
+FIXME: "import Swift" implicitly added as the last import in a source file.

 .. _langref.lexical: